 And – last one – in the very back of the main body is a flat pocket which is good for storing documents.
 Just don’t forget it’s there and almost pay for a new yellow fever certificate because you think you’ve lost your original one.

-So that’s that – including the main body you have no less than 10 compartments at your disposal!
+So that’s that for the compartments review – including the main body you have no fewer than 10 compartments at your disposal!
 Makes me sound a little bit spoilt for being disappointed at the beginning, hey?